Old media executives too busy, private for Twitter

 Digital reluctance is particularly strong amongst "old media" leaders, who told this week's Reuters Global Media Summit they were uncomfortable with sharing personal information, especially in 140-character bursts.

-Maurice Levy, chief executive of advertising group Publicis, said Twitter and its social networking sister Facebook were simply not for him.
+Maurice Levy, chief executive of advertising group Publicis (PUBP.PA), said Twitter and its social networking sister Facebook were simply not for him.

 "I hate the idea that I would have to share things which are not for sharing or which are superficial," he said in Paris.